 As it’s an all-in-one formula, it also features carnauba content in the formula, which provides additional shine to the paint as well as much needed protection.

 Whether we are polishing a daily driver or a classic car, we have plenty of experience using a whole range of car polishes.
-This can include using an “all-in-one” polish on a regular basis to those that are more abrasive for tackling the dreaded swirl marks in the paint.
-Therefore, our experience of using many different formulas allows us to hand pick a select few from the huge range of car polishes available in the UK.
+This can include using an “all-in-one” polish regularly to formulas that are more abrasive for tackling the dreaded swirl marks in the paint.
+Therefore, our experience of using many different formulas allows us to hand-pick a select few from the huge range of car polishes that are available in the UK.

-As well as our experience and testing, we also based our recommendations upon research and multiple factors.
-The factors that we considered included their type, ability to remove paint defects, finish, ease of application and value.
+As well as our testing and experience using a variety of car polishes, we also based our recommendations on the latest research and several factors.
+Some of the factors that we took into consideration included the polish’s type, ability to remove paint defects, finish, ease of application, bottle sizes and value for money.